 Many divorce lawyers who have dealt with AT&T’s pension plan–particularly family law attorneys dividing benefits in a contested divorce–have found themselves at a total loss trying to wade through AT&T’s messy plan benefits.
 AT&T’s benefits are confusing and should not be approached without significant expertise in QDROs and retirement plans.

-QDRO attorney and divorce attorney in Fort Worth and Dallas, Texas
+QDRO attorney and divorce attorney in Texas